 Carisoprodol is a medication that has been used to treat muscle pain and stiffness from muscle spasms.
 Two brand names are Soma® and Vanadom®.

-Studies have not been done to see if carisoprodol could make it harder for a woman to get pregnant.
+It is not known if carisoprodol can make it harder to get pregnant.

 Does taking carisoprodol increase the chance for miscarriage?